Jvlsc/FullStack-Course/part8/README.md

 # Part 8 - GraphQL

-This part of the course is about GraphQL, Facebook's alternative to REST for communication between browser and server.
+In [this part](https://fullstackopen.com/en/part8), we will learn about GraphQL, Facebook's alternative to REST for communication between browser and server.

 ---
 ---